daronphang/coding_resources/javascript/angular/rxjs/observables.md

 ## Definitions:
-- Observable: a data source i.e. from user input events, HTTP requests, etc.
+- **Observable**: a data source i.e. from user input events, HTTP requests, etc.
-- Observer: an interface that executes instructions when there is a new value or change in the Observable, and delivers values to the Observable using next(), error() or complete().
+- **Observer**: an interface that executes instructions when there is a new value or change in the Observable, and delivers values to the Observable using next(), error() or complete().

 Observable -> Connected to Observer -> Performs execution that delivers value to Observable -> Observable is subscribed to emit value